fideliodigital/website/README.md

 - Various vendor libraries (Swiper, Scrollbar, Themify, etc.)
 - Google Analytics

+## TypeScript Migration

+This project has been migrated from JavaScript to TypeScript.
+The TypeScript source files are located in the `src` directory, and the compiled JavaScript files are output to the `dist/js` directory.

+### Development

+To modify the TypeScript files:

+1. Make changes to the TypeScript files in the `src` directory
+2. Run `npm run build` to compile the TypeScript files to JavaScript
+3. The compiled JavaScript files will be output to the `dist/js` directory

+The HTML files have been updated to reference the compiled JavaScript files in the `dist/js` directory.

+### Project Structure

+- `src/` - TypeScript source files
+  - `components/` - TypeScript component files
+- `dist/` - Compiled JavaScript files
+  - `js/` - Compiled JavaScript files
+    - `components/` - Compiled JavaScript component files
+- `js/` - Original JavaScript files (deprecated)
+  - `components/` - Original JavaScript component files (deprecated)

+### Scripts

+- `npm run build` - Compile TypeScript files to JavaScript
+- `npm run watch` - Watch TypeScript files and compile on changes

 ## Setup and Development

 To set up this project locally: